Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 - Checks specifically whether a specified path exists **and is a directory**.
 - Returns `True` if the path exists **and is a directory**, otherwise returns `False`.

+## Checking If Paths Are Directories
+The objective of the code is to check and print whether the specified paths are directories.

 ```python
 print(os.path.isdir('D:\\os_library'))